quence-dev/CS480/README.md

-# CS480 - Sketch Tool
+# CS480 - Vivarium

-This is a sketching tool that draws lines with mouse clicks, using Bresenham's algorithm
+A vivarium model that uses gradients to simulate a predator/prey relationship between sharks and fish.